canonical/kubeflow-rocks/jupyter-scipy/CONTRIBUTING.md

 ## Preinstalling MLflow Library
 MLflow must be preinstalled in the Rock.
 The latest version can be checked [here](https://github.com/canonical/mlflow-operator/blob/main/metadata.yaml#L18).

+The upstream Docker image does **not** install MLflow by default.
+This is required for integration purposes within the Charmed Kubeflow ecosystem.

 ## Running the Rock Locally
 To build the Rock locally, use:
 ```sh